 2. Each person presents his/her understanding of the situation/issues

-- Ask each person to briefly, clearly and specifically define what s/he would like as outcomes of this meeting
+- Ask each person to briefly, clearly, and specifically define what he or she would like as outcomes of this meeting

-- Look for and comment on any outcome commonalties
+- Look for and comment on any outcome commonalities

 - Encourage specific examples to be given vs. global statements such as "always" or "everyone"